MarcusLEK/MarcusLEK/README.md

 ## I'm a Software Developer/Engineer!
 - 🔭 I’m currently working on nothing at the moment.
-- 🌱 I’m currently learning Laravel(PHP).
+- 🌱 I’m currently learning React.
-- 🥅 2020 Goals: Obtain TensorFlow Certificate
+- 🥅 2022 Goals: Complete my React Course
 - 💬 Ask me about Flutter or any tech related stuff.
 - ⚡ Fun fact: I love to play guitar and learn new tech.